 Care and support

 Not sure where to go?
 We can support you with a coordinated care plan so you don’t have to navigate the options.
 Our team can help you out by providing general, life advice or assistance with a recent or older issue, or multiple issues.
+Get in touch with the Student Welfare team.

 Counselling and Psychological Services